 The Motus Wildlife Tracking System has revolutionized how we record animal movements in nature.
 An international network of radio telemetry towers can now detect small nanotags attached to birds, bats, insects, etc, that are on the move near these receivers.
 This emerging technology has opened up new avenues for research in areas of animal behavior and habitat use across multiple seasons.

-Powdermill Avian Research Center and Willistown Conservation Trust are hosting workshops focusing on Motus technology in the Spring and Fall.
+Powdermill Avian Research Center and Willistown Conservation Trust are hosting workshops focusing on Motus technology one or two times annually during the migration seasons.
 Workshops are held in the beautiful mountains of Western Pennsylvania near Rector at the Powdermill Nature Reserve, the field station of the Carnegie Museum of Natural History in Pittsburgh.

 The Motus Workshop is designed for those with little or no experience utilizing nanotags and the Motus Wildlife Network.
 Participants will gain hands on experience building a sensorgnome, setting up a Motus station, and attaching nanotags to live birds (for participants sub-permitted to band birds).
 Presentations will focus on equipment, project planning, and examples of how the network has been used for research.

-Workshop registration is $275 and includes meals Friday evening through Sunday morning and shared housing in modest cabins on property (bring your own linens).
+Workshop registration is $300 and includes meals Friday evening through Sunday morning and shared housing in modest cabins on property (bring your own linens).
 If you wish to stay elsewhere, standard accommodations are available at several nearby hotels for approximately $100 per night.
 Participants will be responsible for their own transportation.
-Participants can build and take home their own Rasberry Pi sensorgnome (Funcube Dongles not included) for an additional $225.
+Participants can build and take home their own CTT Sensorstation with instructions on how to utilize it as a hybrid station (Funcube Dongles not included) for an additional $TBD.

 We will send reading materials in advance of the workshop start date, including papers related to Motus technology, a tentative itinerary, menu, and map.
 Workshop activities will begin Friday evening at 5:00 pm with an opening talk outlining what to expect during the workshop.
 Saturday activities will begin at the Powdermill Avian Research Center (PARC) just after sunrise and continue into the evening.
 On Sunday, workshoppers will again head to PARC at sunrise; sessions will continue into the afternoon when workshoppers are free to leave as their schedule requires.